199ocero/Cosmic/README.md

 # jaocero-blog
-Open source personal blog using filament php
+Open source personal blog using Laravel and filament php.